-- any market for our shares will develop; - (i) the prices at which our common stock will trade; or - the extent to which investor interest in us will lead to the development of an active, liquid trading market.
+- (i) any market for our shares will develop; - (ii) the prices at which our common stock will trade; or - (iii) the extent to which investor interest in us will lead to the development of an active, liquid trading market.
 Active trading markets generally result in lower price volatility and more efficient execution of buy and sell orders for investors.